IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 To create a harvesting set you must supply a JSON file that contains the following fields:

 - Name: Alpha-numeric may also contain -, _, or %, but no spaces.
 Must also be unique in the installation.
 - Definition: A search query to select the datasets to be harvested.
-For example, a query containing authorName:YYY would include all datasets where ‘YYY’ is the authorName.
+For example, a query containing authorName:YYY would include all datasets where 'YYY' is the authorName.
 - Description: Text that describes the harvesting set.
 The description appears in the Manage Harvesting Sets dashboard and in API responses.
 This field is optional.

 An example JSON file would look like this::